trampgeek/moodle-qtype_coderunner/README.md

         printf("%d\n", sqr(-9))

 with the expected output of 81.
+The result of substituting both the student code and the test code into the template would then be a program like:

+        #include <stdio.h>
+        #include <stdlib.h>
+        #include <ctype.h>

+        int sqr(int n) {
+            return n * n;
+        }

+        int main() {
+            printf("%d\n", sqr(-9));
+            return 0;
+        }

 When authoring a question you can inspect the template for your chosen question type by temporarily checking the 'Customise' checkbox.
+Additionally, if you check the *Template debugging* checkbox you will get to see in the output web page each of the complete programs that gets run during a question submission.

 As mentioned earlier, there are actually two templates for each question type.
 For efficiency, CodeRunner first tries to combine all testcases into a single compile-and-execute run using the second template, called the `combinator_template`.
-There is a combinator template for most question type, except for questions that require students to write a whole program.
+There is a combinator template for most question types, except for questions that require students to write a whole program.
 However, the combinator template is not used during testing if standard input is supplied for any of the tests; each test is then assumed to be independent of the others, with its own input.
 Also,